dllmr/hub-solar/chart.md

                     left: 50
                 }
             },
-            indexAxis: 'x', // Sets the index axis to y, creating a horizontal bar chart
+            indexAxis: 'x',
             scales: {
                 x: {
                     grid: {
-                        display: false // Removes the gridlines on the y-axis }
+                        display: false // Removes the gridlines on the x-axis }
                 },
                 y: {